Foundations of Structural Causal Models with Cycles and Latent Variables: Introduction

+Figure~\ref{fig:OverviewDiagram} gives an overview of the different objects that can be constructed from an SCM and the different mappings between them.
+For pairs of mappings between the objects with the names in bold, we prove commutativity results which are summarized in Table~\ref{tab:CommutationRelations}.

-This paper is structured as follows.
-In Section~\ref{sec:SCM} we will provide a formal definition of SCMs, define the (augmented) functional graph, describe interventions and counterfactuals, discuss the concept of solvability, consider various equivalence relations between SCMs, discuss their causal interpretation, and finally discuss the Markov properties.
-In Section~\ref{sec:Marginalization}, we will give a definition of a marginalization operation that is under certain conditions applicable to cyclic SCMs.
-We discuss several properties of this marginalization operation, define a marginalization operation on directed graphs and discuss their relation.
-We will give a causal interpretation of marginal SCMs and in the end discuss latent confounders.
-We wrap up and discuss the implications of this work in the last section.
+\paragraph*{Outline} This paper is structured as follows: In Section~\ref{sec:SCM}, we provide a formal definition of SCMs and a natural notion of equivalence between SCMs, define the (augmented) graph corresponding to an SCM, and describe perfect interventions and counterfactuals.
+In Section~\ref{sec:Solvability}, we discuss the concept of (unique) solvability, its properties and how it relates to self-cycles.
+In Section~\ref{sec:Equivalences}, we define and relate various equivalence relations between SCMs.
+In Section~\ref{sec:Marginalization}, we define a marginalization operation that is applicable to cyclic SCMs under certain conditions.
+We discuss several properties of this marginalization operation and discuss the relation with a marginalization operation defined on directed mixed graphs.
+In Section~\ref{sec:MarkovProperty}, we discuss Markov properties of SCMs.
+In Section~\ref{sec:CausalInterpretationSCMs}, we discuss the causal interpretation of the graphs of SCMs.
+Section~\ref{sec:SimpleSCMs} introduces and discusses the class of simple SCMs.

+The Supplementary Material introduces causal graphical models in Appendix~\ref{app:AppendixCausalGraphicalModels}.
+This section also contains details on Markov properties and modular SCMs.
+Appendix~\ref{app:AppendixSolvabilityResults} provides additional (unique) solvability properties, some results for linear SCMs are discussed in Appendix~\ref{app:AppendixLinSCMs}, other examples in Appendix~\ref{app:AppendixExamples} and the proofs of all the theoretical results are in Appendix~\ref{app:AppendixProofs}.
+Appendix~\ref{app:AppendixMST} contains some lemmas and measurable selection theorems that are used in several proofs.